Suzuki Wagon R: Sixth generation (MH35S/55S/85S/95S; 2017)

 The sixth generation Wagon R range was launched in Japan on 1 February 2017.
 This iteration comes with an upgraded ISG (integrated starter generator) and increased capacity for the hybrid battery.
 Due to the improved battery and ISG, the Wagon R is capable of driving alone on its hybrid battery up to 10 seconds if the speed is kept under 13 km/h.
 A five-speed manual was no longer available, but after a half-year hiatus it made its return in August 2017, only available on the FA model.

 Three different designs were available: the regular Wagon R (with a square, friendly theme), the sporty-looking Hybrid FZ with two-tiered headlamps and grille, and the more aggressive, turbocharged Stingray with distinct, trapezoidal headlamps, and a black pearl and chrome grille.
 On 27 August 2021, a derivative model based on the sixth generation was created, called Smile.

 The facelifted regular model was unveiled on 2 August 2022, along with the introduction of the sporty Custom Z model.
 The Custom Z took over from the Hybrid FZ and is available with either the naturally aspirated or the turbocharged engine.
-The standard Wagon R was whittled down to the FX and Hybrid FX-S models; the FX was the only Wagon R which was still available with a manual (5-speed) transmission.
+The standard Wagon R was whittled down to the FX and Hybrid FX-S models; the FX was the only Wagon R which was still available with a five-speed manual transmission.

+The Wagon R underwent a significant facelift in December 2025, with the lineup consolidated into a single Custom Z-based model featuring a revised grille.
+The turbocharged engine was discontinued, while the interior was updated with a new steering wheel and instrument cluster.
+Additionally, trim levels were simplified to the Hybrid ZX and ZL.